vbuch/oborishte-map/ingest/crawlers/README.md

 - **sofia-bg** - Scrapes municipal repair announcements and traffic changes from Sofia.bg
 - **sofiyska-voda** - Fetches water supply disruptions from Sofiyska Voda's ArcGIS API
 - **toplo-bg** - Fetches heating infrastructure incidents from Toplo.bg with pre-geocoded polygons
+- **erm-zapad** - Fetches power outage incidents from ERM-Zapad for София-град municipalities

 ## How They Work